HackerspaceSG: History

 HackerspaceSG was initially founded by four people in late 2009.
 The four people came up with the idea after reading about similar centres that have opened up around the world, specifically in the United States, China and Japan.
 Wong Meng Weng envisioned HackerspaceSG as a spot where hackers and other geeks can congregate, exchange ideas and come up with cool applications, and where the clubhouse is a "combination of living room, science lab, and shared office space for the geek community".

 Though the plan was initially to just have a place for geeks to gather and network, this soon evolved into a co-working space catering mainly to tech startups.

 The institution has often been recognised as Singapore's first co-working space.
 During the Singapore start-up 2.0 boom, it was also touted in the mainstream media as a meeting space for the start-up and entrepreneurship communities, even hosting Facebook's co-founder Eduardo Saverin when he was in Singapore.

 Physical space

 The first iteration of HackerspaceSG was located at 70A Bussorah Street in Singapore.
 The 2-year lease was extended once, but in October 2013, the landlord expressed a desire to develop the Bussorah Street unit into two distinct units.
 This meant that members would have had to endure dust and noise, and it was unlikely that the units would be leased back to HackerspaceSG at existing rates when the lease was renewed.

 In October and November 2013, a search for a new location commenced, with the membership finally settling on 344B King George's Avenue.
 A lease was signed on November 11, 2013, and move-in occurred on the next day.

-In November 2021, due to increasing rents and the COVID-19 pandemic, HackerspaceSG moved to a different unit within King George's Building, to its current address at 336D King George's Avenue.
+In November 2021, due to increasing rents and the COVID-19 pandemic, HackerspaceSG moved to a different unit within King George's Building, to 336D King George's Avenue.

+In December 2024, HackerspaceSG moved for the third time to its current address in Textile Centre.